 In cold winter months you use electric heaters to make your home cozy and warm.
 The electric heaters can be as dangerous as they are convenient if used improperly.
-Therefore it is very important to take some precautions while using them.
+Therefore it is very important to follow some safety measure to follow while using room heaters.

 In order to keep yourself and your family safe and warm, follow the following guidelines: